 The BenQ EL2870U is the best gaming monitor 2021 with 4K resolution.
 It’s an excellent choice for casual gamers but competitive gamers won’t appreciate it much due to the low responsiveness.
 The plastic stand supports the monitor pretty well and you won’t notice any wobbling.
 However, it’s not as flexible as some gamers would like because you can only tilt the monitor without any height adjustments.
 Happily, it’s compatible with VESA mount, so you can mount it on the wall if you want.
 Furthermore, for secondary connectivity, you will get two HDMI 2.0 ports, a DisplayPort 1.2 and an audio jack.

-The boarders around the screen are a bit thicker but you will love the display because of the 4K resolution.
+The borders around the screen are a bit thicker but you will love the display because of the 4K resolution.
 Colors are accurately displayed and picture quality is indeed immersive on the 27.9 inches screen.
 Plus, handling HDR content at this price is praiseworthy.
-As BenQ EL2870U features a TN pannel, so responses during games is agreeable.
+As BenQ EL2870U features a TN panel, so responses during games is agreeable.
 The monitor offers 60Hz refresh rate and a mere 1ms response time to handle the motions outstandingly.
-Plus, the low input lag and the included FreeSynC support make motions really fluid.
+Plus, the low input lag and the included FreeSync support make motions really fluid.

 6. ViewSonic Elite XG350R-C

 The 35 inches display of the best curved gaming monitor is immersive and generates gorgeous images.
 The Multi-domain Vertical Alignment (MVA) panel with 4K resolution offers deep black and excellent contrast.
 Alongside this, it also supports HDR10, so the overall picture quality is just astonishing.
-Moreover, with 100Hz resfresh rate and 3ms response time, you will admire the motion performance.
-On the off chance, if you are not gaming and want to watch videos, the 5W stearo speakers delivers outstanding audio to go with the immersive feel of the video.
+Moreover, with 100Hz refresh rate and 3ms response time, you will admire the motion performance.
+On the off chance, if you are not gaming and want to watch videos, the 5W stereo speakers deliver outstanding audio to go with the immersive feel of the video.

 7. Samsung 27-Inch CRG5